webdna/email-content-editor/README.md

 # Email Entries

-A Craft CMS plugin to turn entries into emails
+A Craft CMS plugin to turn entries into emails.

+The plugin works by linking system messages (and commerce emails if the site has them) to entries.
+When these emails are sent, the content is overridden by the content and template of the entry.
+The plugin also allows the ability to add new system messages, although how they are triggered must be set up in another plugin/module.

+To set up an email-entry create an Email Settings field type and add it to an entry type.
+When editing the entry, the field provides the options to select a system message (or commerce email), set the subject, and create a json to define any custom variables that should be included for testing.
+If commerce is installed, it is also possible to choose an order to be injected for testing purposes.

+The plugin also adds a new action button to these emails to send a test email to the current logged in user.
+As the entry is still just a craft entry, it can still be live previewed or visited at a url provided these have been configured.

 ## Requirements

-This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 4.4.0 or later, Craft Commerce 4.0 or later and PHP 8.0.2 or later.

 ## Installation